 - It’s a safe, effective and painless procedure

 Subcision Surgery: – If the chickenpox scar is large, deep and tethered, then your dermatologist might suggest subcision, which is a slightly invasive surgical procedure.
 You will not experience any pain in this technique, due to the application of local anaesthesia to the target area.
 Needles are used to releasing the base of the scarred skin tissue which drastically reduces the depth of the scar.
 Subcision for chickenpox scars is combined with micro needling or dermal fillers.

-Microneedling: – Microneedling is one of the safest treatments available for chickenpox scars.
-In this procedure, the upper layer of the skin is punctured with tiny needles which make small wounds on the skin.
-As the skin heals, it triggers the production of collagen.
+Microneedling Radiofrequency: – Microneedling is one of the safest treatments available for chickenpox scars.
+In this procedure, radiofrequency energy is deposited in the deeper layers of the skin through tiny needles which trigger the production of collagen.
 The scar begins to elevate with the induction of new collagen beneath the skin.
 This method is combined with other techniques like laser resurfacing for longer lasting results.